TiDeane/Hashi-Puzzle-Solver/README.md

 `[0, 0, 3, 0, 4, 0, 2],`  \
 `[4, 0, 0, 2, 0, 0, 0]]`

 Some useful predicates were provided in the `codigo_comum.pl` file.
 Some puzzles are defined in the `puzzles_publicos.pl` file.
-To use these files, you must enter the command `:- [codigocomum, puzzles_publicos].` at the beginning of the file containing your project.
+To use these files, you must enter the command `:- [codigocomum, puzzles_publicos].` at the beginning of `hashi_solver.pl`.